zlcosio21/zlcosio21/README.md

 <!--Intro start-->

 <p align="left">
-Hello!
-I'm Sebastian, a dedicated backend developer with a passion for creating robust and innovative solutions.
-My experience and education have equipped me with the skills to excel in crafting efficient and scalable backend systems.
-I thrive on diving deep into technology intricacies, continually honing my skills to stay at the forefront of the industry.
+I'm Sebastian. a dedicated Python enthusiast with a strong passion for harnessing the full power of Django.
+My education and hands-on experience have fortified my expertise.
+Currently pursuing Computer and Systems Engineering, I dive deep into technology intricacies, honing my skills.
+Crafting solutions that maximize Django's capabilities is where I find joy, showcasing my commitment to innovative and robust programming.

 <!--Intro end-->
   </p>